 Are you studying design, visual arts, architecture or curious about the design process?
 Do you need to build a portfolio of creative work?
 Then join us for this eight-day design-build program, an intensive studio residency for students age 19 years or older.
 The students in this program will be exposed to traditional elements of a design studio, typical of courses required in architecture, design and the visual arts.

-Join fellow educators for an exhilarating week-long learning opportunity for K-12 teachers.
+Join fellow teachers and museum educators for an exhilarating week-long learning opportunity.
 Experience how learning through architecture and design can assist your students in gaining valuable 21st century thinking skills.
 The Fallingwater Teacher Residency course introduces the concept of activity-based inquiry with an emphasis on problem solving through architecture.

 This week-long high school residency program is focused on architecture, environment and design in the context of Frank Lloyd Wright's masterpiece, Fallingwater, one of America's most significant works of architecture.